syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 ## Color Mapping

-Next we can configure color range for these values using color mapping
+Next, we can configure a color range for these values using [ColorMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.ColorMapping.html).

-* Configure items mapping based on items source.
+* Configure the items mapping according to the items source.

 {% capture codesnippet3 %}
 {% highlight xaml %}